docker/docs/content/desktop/synchronized-file-sharing.md

 - Upon launching Docker Desktop, it can take between 5-10 seconds for Synchronized file sharing to fully initialize.
 During this window, file share instances display as **Connecting** and any new containers created during this window won't replace bind mounts with Synchronized file sharing.

-- `.syncignore` changes won't cause deletion until file share recreation.
-In other words, files that become ignored due to a modification to `.syncignore` are left in place, but no longer update through synchronization.
+- Changes made to `.syncignore` don't lead to immediate deletions unless the file share is recreated.
+In other words, files that are newly ignored due to modifications in the `.syncignore` file remain in their current location, but are no longer updated during synchronization.

 - Case conflicts, due to Linux being case-sensitive and macOS/Windows only being case-preserving, display as **File exists** problems in the GUI.
 These can be ignored.
 However, if they persist, you can report the issue.